Auto Mechanic Resume Examples: Skills, Tips and Templates

 Writing Your Cover Letter

-Having a cover letter (CV) is also critical when applying for most jobs.
+Having a cover letter (CV) can also be important when applying for jobs.
 While your resume gives a general overview of your experience and accomplishments, a cover letter gives you an opportunity to expand on these things and draw the connection to the position you’re applying for.

 Dear Hiring Manager,

 I look forward to meeting you in person to discuss my qualifications.
 You can reach me at (555) 434-1212.
-I will plan to call you on March 9thto discuss any questions you may have.
+I plan to call you on March 9th to discuss any questions you may have.

 Sincerely,